sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

     E:\Deployment\walkthrough-deploy.cmd E:\Images\FinalImage.wim

-## Verify Image customizations and recovery
+## Verify image customizations and recovery

 -   Computer restarts and starts.
 This may take a few minutes.